 When your request has been reviewed, you will receive notification of the approved accommodations.
-If you are a student on the Parkville campus, your accommodations will be handled by LaTasha Green, Assistant Director of Academic Support Services.
+If you are a student on the Parkville campus, your accommodations will be handled by the Assistant Director of Academic Support Services.
 If you attend a different campus, your Campus Director will work with you on providing the accommodations.
-Online students will work with LaTasha Green, and may also work with a Park University campus center for proctoring.
-If you are not satisfied with the accommodations you have been granted, please call LaTasha Green to discuss the situation.
+Online students will work with the Assistant Director of Academic Support Services, and may also work with a Park University campus center for proctoring.

+If you are not satisfied with the accommodations you have been granted, please contact Academic Support Services to discuss the situation.
 In some cases, we may be able to make adjustments.
 In others, additional documentation may be needed.